chrisroedig/lampscape/README.md

 * lampscape announces all changes in state via MQTT

 In my setup I use nodered to collect data and send commands to lampscape.

+## Using this Code

+Much of the application specific runtime values are hardcoded, make sure you edit them.
+This is a very WIP project for my own amusement, so there is unfinished, deprecated and generally junky code in here.